For Prospective Students & Families

-Study Skills Counseling—All students in the College can access free study skills counseling through our Center.
-Disability Support Coordinators often work in partnership with our graduate student counselors to improve time management, test taking strategies and devise customized study plans.
-Our counselors also teach our study skills course, Methods of Inquiry.
+Study Skills Support—All students in the College can access free study skills support through our Center.
+Access coordinators often work in partnership with our graduate student consultants to improve time management, test taking strategies and devise customized study plans.
+Our consultants also teach our study skills course, Methods of Inquiry.

 Study Groups—Each semester a slate of foundational courses are supported by a study group that meets under the direction of a peer leader on a weekly basis.
 Students are encouraged to take advantage of this free service.